scribe-security/docs/docs/use-cases/software-producer/building-secure-software/source-code-integrity.md

 ---
+sidebar_label: "Insuring source code integrity"
 title: Insuring source code integrity
 sidebar_position: 1
 ---

-# Insuring source code integrity

 The integrity of your source code files is of utmost importance.
 If your source code files are modified without your knowledge, it can indicate potential foul play, as exemplified by the infamous [SolarWinds hack](https://www.techtarget.com/whatis/feature/SolarWinds-hack-explained-Everything-you-need-to-know "SolarWinds hack explained").